addie43110/CSC_106_Lab4/lab4.md

 What is a tar.gz file?
 You can think of it simply as a zip file.
 It compresses folders and/or files into something smaller so that they can be sent more easily.
 Of course, that means that we need to expand or 'unzip' this tar.gz file.

 ```
-$ tar zxvf linux-exercise.tar.gz
+$ tar xvf linux-exercise.tar.gz
 ```

 ## Exercise 1: Moving around

 Use the `ls` and `cd` commands to move around the directory tree.
-If you encounter more tar.gz files, extract them using `tar zxvf` as before.
+If you encounter more tar.gz files, extract them using `tar xvf` as before.

 ## Exercise 2: Grep